essiecheng/Power-Outage-Analysis/README.md

 # ⚡Power Outages Analysis⚡
-This is a project for DSC 80 at UCSD.
+This is a project for DSC 80 at UCSD. hello

 **Name**: Essie Cheng